The correspondence between flatMap

 As you can see, Circe

-does give back a nice error message, but unfortunately it’s coming from the wrong branch.
-We know that if the json contains unnamed
+does give back a nice error message, but

-, it’s an unnamed user, but circe does not: it sees a failure and falls back to the named user decoder with orElse
+circe does not: it sees a failure and falls back to the named user

-, which obviously fails to decode as well, at which point you get the error from the last branch.
+which point you get the error from the last branch.

 flatMap and orElse

-To see where the problem lies, it’s easy to think of the code above as being made of these four components (not 100% true in Circe
+To see where the problem lies, it’s easy to think of the code above as

-terms, but the differences are irrelevant):
+but the differences are irrelevant):

 - an “unnamed” accessor